PHPSocialNetwork/phpfastcache/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Deprecated third party dependency update
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Documentation/Typo/Resource update that does not involve any code modification

 ## Agreement